 Vegetable Cleaver vs. Dual Purpose Cleaver

-Chan Chi Kee has many variations and types of knives, this version I’m reviewing in this video is a vegetable cleaver or known as a slicer.
+Chan Chi Kee has many variations and types of knives, the version I’m reviewing in this video is a vegetable cleaver or known as a slicer.
 It is thinner and lighter and sharpened at a lower angle compared to its dual-purpose Cleaver.

 Chan Chi Kee Choil and Slicing Performance (KF1912)